sc0ttj/component/README.md

   - should work with any test suite
 - Very **lightweight & modular** - use only what you need, for example:
   - *~2.2 kb*, using the main `Component` library (_lots_ of features)
-  - *~810 bytes*, using only the `htmel` module (for JSX-like templating)
+  - *~810 bytes*, using only the standalone `htmel` module (for JSX-like HTML templating)
-  - *~830 bytes*, using only the `render` module (for "debounced" DOM diffing at 60fps)
+  - *~830 bytes*, using only the standalone `render` module (for "debounced" DOM diffing at 60fps)
 - Works **client-side**, in browsers:
   - auto re-render on state change
   - good (re)rendering/animation performance at 60fps, using `requestAnimationFrame`
   - DOM diffing uses real DOM Nodes (not VDOM)
 - Works **server-side**, in Node:
-  - render your components as strings (HTML, stringified JSON)
+  - render your components as strings (HTML, or stringified JSON)
-  - render your components as data (JS objects or JSON)
+  - render your components as data (JS objects, Arrays, etc)
 - Easy **state management**:
+  - immutable states, can only be updated through `setState()` (_optional_)
-  - define "actions" to easily update the state in specific ways (bit like redux "reducers")
+  - define "actions" to easily update the state in specific ways
   - log all states in a history, for debugging (_optional_):
     - rewind or fast-forward to any point in the state history
     - save/load current or any previous state as "snapshots"